 Guillaume Bottazzi is a French visual artist, born in 1971.
-In 2012, he has located his studios in France and Belgium have been set up since 2012.
+His workshops in France and Belgium have been set up since 2012.

-At the age of 17, he decided to become an artist as a single activity.
-He began to study painting in Florence, Italy.
+At the age of 17 he decided to become an artist and to make this his sole activity.
+He began by studying painting in Italy, in Florence.
 Back in France, as a competition award winner, he set up in a workshop that was granted to him by the French Ministry of Culture.

 He very quickly made his mark on the artistic scene and his career became international.
 From 1992 he produced highly successful site-specific works.
 To date, Guillaume Bottazzi has signed off over 40 works for public spaces.
 They are the fruit of a global reflection integrating a variety of parameters, particularly contextual parameters.